walter-a-jablonowski/sales-assistant-2/tasks.md

 - misc/dev_info

+This app currently supports Gemini Flash or Ollama for LLM access.
+I#d like to add OpenRouter as a third option.

 - [ ] Text output seems to be missing
+  - maybe cause of problems with small models

 - [ ] maybe tell the ai in the prompt that it may use markdown, so that it uses that every time
   - simple rendering added, maybe use te one from overview